sasidhara-kashyap0903/pybind11/README.rst

 this heavy machinery has become an excessively large and unnecessary dependency.

-Think of this library as a tiny self-contained version of Boost.Python with everything stripped away that isn't relevant for binding generation.
+Think of this library as a tiny self-contained version of Boost.
+Python with everything stripped away, isn't relevant for binding generation.
 Without comments, the core header files only require ~4K lines of code and depend on Python (3.6+, or PyPy) and the C++ standard library.
-This compact implementation was possible thanks to some of the new C++11 language features (specifically: tuples, lambda functions and variadic templates).
-Since its creation, this library has grown beyond Boost.Python in many ways, leading to dramatically simpler binding code in many common situations.
+This compact implementation was possible thanks to some of the new C++11 language features (specifically: tuples, lambda functions, and variadic templates).
+Since its creation, this library has grown beyond Boost.
+Python in many ways, leads to dramatically simpler binding code in many common situations.

 Tutorial and reference documentation is provided at